128 Elm Grove

 023 9282 3682

 Originally known as the Prince of Wales, this small street corner local has remained a constant among Albert Road’s constantly evolving pub scene over the years.
 A former Brickwood’s house, the house has a single long, narrow bar room, separated into two main areas.
-The pub is affectionately known as Mollie’s, after the pub’s long-standing licensee Mollie Powell, who in December 2015 celebrated a milestone 50 years in the trade.
+The pub is affectionately known as Mollie’s, after the pub’s now-retired, long-standing licensee Mollie Powell, who spent almost 53 years as a licensee in Portsmouth, including many at the Duke of Devpnshire.

 The interior is carpeted throughout, with furnishings comprising traditional tables and chairs, banquette seating and upholstered bar stools.
 There are two dart boards (one at the front of the house and one to the rear), a jukebox and a gaming machine.
 A collection of darts trophies can be seen above the board at the front of the pub and there is a collection of advertising mirrors mounted on the walls.
 The chimney breast and original fireplace separates the main bar room from the rear seating area.
 The pub’s framed local CAMRA awards are displayed here.